Shahnawaz1967/blog-app/README.md

 # MERN Blog Platform

-A full-stack blog platform built with the MERN stack (MongoDB, Express.js, React, Node.js) featuring role-based access control, markdown support, and modern UI design.
+This is a full-stack blog application built using the MERN stack (MongoDB, Express.js, React, Node.js).
+Users can register, log in, create blog posts, and manage them by editing or deleting.
+They can also like and comment on posts.
+The app uses JWT for secure authentication and Tailwind CSS for a clean, responsive design.
+The frontend is deployed on Netlify, and the backend is hosted on Render, providing a smooth and user-friendly blogging experience..

 ## Features